wushidonguc/wushidonguc.github.io/_posts/2019-5-8-distributed_ffn.markdown

 author: Wushi Dong
 externalLink: false
 ---
+Distributed training of Flood-Filling Networks (FFNs) for instance segmentation in 3d volumes implemented with Horovod.
+For more details, please see our paper [https://arxiv.org/abs/1905.06236](https://arxiv.org/abs/1905.06236).

 Mapping all the neurons in the brain requires automatic reconstruction of entire cells from volume electron microscopy data.
 The raw data and human anotations are shwon in the figures below.